-When getting ready to buy or refinance a home, you’ll often deal with a number of moving pieces.
-There are many situations in which ownership status for homes or businesses may come up as part of your mortgage transaction.
+When getting ready to buy or refinance a home, you’ll often deal with several moving pieces.
+There are many situations where ownership status for homes or businesses may come up as part of your mortgage loan transaction.
 Some of them are in ways you might expect, and others might be just a little more obscure.
 But it helps to understand the concepts, so you can prepare for any questions that might get thrown your way during the application process.

-The remainder of this post will go over the ways in which you might have ownership interest in a property, and the ways in which owning property or a business can impact your mortgage transaction.
+In this article, we’ll go over the various ways in which you might have ownership interest in real estate and how owning property or a business can impact your mortgage transaction.

 What Is Ownership Interest In A Property?

-Ownership interest in a real property refers to the rights that you have on the property as the owner, as well as the rights of any other owners invested.
+Ownership interest in a real property refers to the rights that you have on the property as the owner, as well as the rights of any other owners invested through an ownership share.
+It’s important to understand that different ownership agreements establish different legal rights, regulations and restrictions for specific properties in real estate.
 Let’s say that you and the other owners sell the property.
 That means a portion of the profits made from the sale will be distributed to each owner.

 There are multiple types of ownership interest in a property, such as:

-- Tenancy in common.
-This is when two or more people have ownership in a property, but might have unequal amounts of ownership.
+- Tenancy in common: This is when two or more people have ownership of a property, but tenants in common might have unequal amounts of ownership.

-- Tenancy by entirety.
-This is when a married couple holds equal ownership in a property.
+- Tenancy by entirety: This is when a married couple holds equal ownership of a property.

 Ownership Interest With Mortgage Transactions

-It’s important to understand how your ownership interest might impact your mortgage transactions.
-Whether you own the title to your home, have your own business or you’re dealing with condo ownership restrictions, you should make sure you understand the aspects of ownership interest for each type of property.
+It’s essential to understand how your ownership interest might impact your mortgage transactions.
+Whether you own the title to your home, have your own business or deal with condo ownership restrictions, you should make sure you understand the aspects of ownership interest for each type of property.